micahjsmith/website/content/pages/home.md

 #

-I am a fourth year PhD student in Computer Science at MIT in the [Department of Electrical Engineering and Computer Science](https://www.eecs.mit.edu).
+I am a fifth year PhD student in Computer Science at MIT in the [Department of Electrical Engineering and Computer Science](https://www.eecs.mit.edu).
 I am advised by Dr. Kalyan Veeramachaneni in the [Data To AI group](https://dai.lids.mit.edu) within the [Laboratory for Information and Decision Systems](https://lids.mit.edu).